 Fentanyl is also available as a tablet that you put between your gum and cheek.
 It slowly dissolves.
 The tablets are called Effentora and Abstral.
 It is available as a nasal spray called PecFent.
 The tablet and the nasal spray are for breakthrough pain.

 Alfentanil is a type of fentanyl.
 It is also called Rapifen.
 It dissolves in water and so may be used when you need fentanyl to be given by injection, especially in a syringe driver.
 This is a battery operated or clockwork pump.
-It gives liquid from a syringe through a needle just under the skin.
+It gives liquid from a syringe through a small fine tube just under the skin.
 The pump can give tiny amounts continuously.
 So it is used when good regular pain control is needed for people who have sickness or find it difficult to swallow tablets.
 It can be used for people who are terminally ill, but being cared for at home.

 Alfentanil is also available as a lozenge that you dissolve under your tongue.
 It works very quickly and can be used for breakthrough pain.

 Buprenorphine is a medium to strong opioid painkiller.
 You can have it as stick on patches, similar to fentanyl.
 They are called Transtec and are useful if you find swallowing pills and medicines difficult.
 It takes at least 24 hours for the right level of the drug to build up in your bloodstream when you start the patches.
 You may need to continue with your other painkillers during this time, so follow your doctor's advice.

 While you have a Transtec patch, you should also have a supply of the immediate release type morphine or oxycodone to take, in case you have any extra pain.
 It takes a few days to get the drug out of your system when you stop taking it.

 Buprenorphine is also available as a tablet called Tephine that you dissolve under your tongue and have every 6 to 8 hours.